3D Graphics Explanation¶

 Beneath the python module classes and functions provided by pi3d there are three “steps” necessary for control of the GPU.
 Two or three of these require external libraries (shared objects in linux, dlls in windows) imported:

-2. libELG is used to set up the interface between the machine or operating system window system and
+is used to set up the interface between the machine or operating system window system and3.

 From OpenGL ESv2.0 onwards the fundamental graphics donkey work is done by ‘shaders’ that are defined by the developer and compiled as the program runs rather than being ‘built into’ the GPU.
 This opens up a fantastic range of possibilities but there are some fundamental limits that may not be immediately apparent.